English | Español | Tagalog | Tiếng Việt | 한국어 | Русский |中文

 If you're looking for help with an immigration issue and want to hire an immigration consultant rather than an attorney, it's important to understand what an immigration consultant can and cannot do for you.

-However, in some Latino communities, immigration consultants often advertise their services as notarios públicos.
-Consumers can be confused by this title because in some countries, notarios have training similar to lawyers and can perform legal services.
+In some Latinx communities, immigration consultants and other nonattorneys advertise their services as notarios or notarios públicos.
+Consumers can be confused by this title, because in some countries, notarios have training similar to lawyers and can perform legal services in those countries.

 If you want to hire an immigration consultant, here are a few tips to avoid fraud: